- User Since

 I don't think it makes sense for it to change while dragging but as an initial dynamic size it could be very useful sometimes.
 When you are dragging out multiple shapes with the grab brush in succession and each is supposed to have a slightly different size, currently you would have to adjust the size radius every time.

 Maybe I'm making too much of a fuzz about this.
-In the end the position of this button is such a small thing and to be honest: No one in the studio here would ever really pay attention to it.
+In the end the position of this button is such a small thing and to be honest: No one in the studio here, or any hardcore user, would ever really pay attention to it.
 We're all just going to hit Z to switch xray and that's it.

 I shared my arguments but if it ends up on the left side, no one is going to rebel and the world will keep spinning.